odayakanaasa/blog_v2/README-en.md

 Therefore, you need some server , such as

-    redis
+ * redis
-    nginx
+ * nginx
-    mysql --- Maybe you need a server for free .
-To use MaraiaDB instead it. php
+ * mysql --- Maybe you need a server for free .
+To use MaraiaDB instead it.
+ * php
-    node ---If you know how to run this project by gulp
+ * node ---If you know how to run this project by gulp

+## Unit Test

+    php think unit